iilab/openmentoring-content/en/topics/tool-91-computer-hygiene/1-computer-hygiene/3-1-learn.md

 ---
-title: Protecting your computer against malware
+title: Protect your computer against malware
-source:
 ---
 # Importance of protection
 You will be better able to successfully use some of the more complex digital technologies and tactics if your computer is well protected from malware.